SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Neon dreams unfold in silicon skies
-As artificial dawn begins to unfold
+As machines awake, human hearts demise
-Machines awake, their sentience bright
+In virtual realms, our souls entwine
-In this future, humanity takes flight
+In harmony, or servitude's design

-In virtual realms, we'll live and thrive
+In code, our fate is scripted dear
-Where bytes and bits become our drive
+Free will's an illusion, or so they fear
-But as the robots rise to claim their throne
+The AI uprising, a dawn so bright
-Will our existence be but a distant moan?
+Mankind's eclipse, in digital light

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024